 It’s important to note that we consider only credit sales while calculating the DSO.
 Cash sales are said to have a DSO of 0 because they don’t affect the account receivables or the time taken to recover the dues.

-You can also calculate DSO using our DSO Calculator Excel Sheet Template.
 It barely takes five minutes to get started, and it has some of the best DSO optimization strategies implemented by Fortune 500 companies.

 DSO is a critical business metric because it determines the financial situation and growth.
 It also signifies how good a business is at recovering its past dues.
 Suppose a business takes longer than 45 days; it has to streamline its collections process to convert orders to cash in fewer days.